 “We recruit a diversity of people for the public service with the talent, character and commitment to deliver for Ireland”

 We believe that a thriving, inclusive public service that is energised by the contribution of employees from all sectors of society leads to more innovative, productive workplaces and more responsive and inclusive policies, programmes and services.
-All of our activities and initiatives are underpinned by our Equality, Diversity and Inclusion strategy 2021-2023.
-The three key strategic priorities identified in the strategy include;
+All of our activities and initiatives are underpinned by our Equality, Diversity, and Inclusion (ED&I) 2021-2023 strategy

 - Recruitment and selection processes that encourage and enable access to candidates from diverse backgrounds

 - Our culture models best practice in ED&I and we support our clients in building inclusive workplaces